weberlab-hhu/RNAsleek/README.md

 ```

 ## Thanks
-Thank you to @danidey for some code and a whole lot of inspiration.
+Thank you to @danidey for some code and a whole lot of inspiration and organization